 The Hilary Weston Writers’ Trust Prize for Nonfiction is given annually for excellence in the category of literary nonfiction, which includes essays, history, biography, memoir, commentary, and criticism.
 The winning book demonstrates a distinctive voice, as well as a persuasive and compelling command of tone, narrative, style, and technique.
 The prize has been sponsored by The Hon.
-Hilary M. Weston since 2011.
+Hilary M. Weston since 2011 and is funded by the Weston Family Foundation.

 “Winning the Weston Prize was like having a huge burst of fireworks go off in the middle of my life — an explosion of adrenaline and joy.”